-Now, fans have been waiting a while for Better Call Saul season 6 – and if you've been paying attention to the news lately, you'll no doubt have noticed that a big event affected the production of the show this year.
-Star Bob Odenkirk sadly suffered from a heart attack during filming and collapsed.
-He's subsequently recovered, however, which is great news, and filming resumed in September 2021.
-This means we're probably going to see the show return in 2022.
+Now, fans have been waiting a while for Better Call Saul season 6 – and if you've been paying attention to the news lately, you'll no doubt have noticed that a big event affected the production of the show in 2021.
+Star Bob Odenkirk sadly suffered a heart attack during filming and collapsed.
+He's subsequently recovered, however, which is great news, and filming resumed in September last year.
+Netflix has since shared a release date for Better Call Saul season 6, too, which you'll find below.

 We already have a few clues as to who will survive, at least.
 As he plays a role in Breaking Bad, set six years after the prequel starts, it's essentially confirmed that Jimmy ‘Saul Goodman’ McGill is safe, but there are plenty of characters that are ripe for the chop.
 So let's get to it and break down what we know about the Better Call Saul season 6 release date, cast, and story.
 Be warned, season 5 spoilers follow.